caddyserver/website/src/docs/markdown/service.md

 Environment="CF_API_TOKEN=super-secret-cloudflare-tokenvalue"
 ```

-Or, for example if you need to change the config file from the default of the Caddyfile, to instead using a JSON file:
+Or, for example if you need to change the config file from the default of the Caddyfile, to instead using a JSON file (note that `Exec*` directives [must be reset with empty strings](https://www.freedesktop.org/software/systemd/man/systemd.service.html#ExecStart=) before setting a new value):
 ```systemd
 [Service]
 ExecStart=